 Please note that this requirement applies to all applicants irrespective of whether they intend to progress to the PhD afterwards.

 Months of entry

-If you are interested in studying for a research degree in the social sciences, or want to learn about research methods, you may consider our innovative MSc in Social Research Methods, run by the ESRC Doctoral Training Centre.
+If you are interested in studying for a research degree in the social sciences, or want to learn about research methods, you may consider our innovative MSc in Social Research Methods.
 If you want to study for a PhD, and are seeking ESRC funding, you will be required to take this or one of our other ESRC-recognised research-training Masters degrees, unless you have already achieved a similar level of research training at a university elsewhere.

 At the end of your first year, you graduate with a Masters degree before proceeding to the PhD (this is called 1+3 study).